richard-viney/iesna/README.md

 });
 ```

-In addition to the `IESNA.renderToCanvas()` method, custom light sampling can be done using the
+In addition to the `IESNA.renderToCanvas()` method, light sampling can be done using the
 `IESNA.sample()` function.
-This function accepts an IES data object and x,y,z coordinate in light
+This function takes an IES data object and an x,y,z coordinate in light
-space. and returns the light intensity at that position.
+space and returns the light intensity at that position.

 ```typescript
 const iesData = IESNA.parse("IES document goes here");